Yuri-M-Dias/WaniKani.js/README.md

 WaniKani.js offers a few utility functions you may need.

 > - `parseDate(date)` parses a JavaScript `Date` object for use in `If-Modified-Since` filters.
 > - `mergeMembers(old_member, new_member)` combines a `Member`-like object (presumably from a database or local cache) and a new `Member` object, to allow you to select updated data and merge the data for faster requests.
 Note that it `await`s the specific fields inside the new `Member` object; you may select it and pass it directly into the function.
-It does expect all fields to be present in both objects, but it does not need to be an instance of the `Member` class.
+It expects [all fields](https://github.com/zmontgo/WaniKani.js/blob/main/README.md#member) to be present in both objects, but it does not need to be an instance of the `Member` class.
 > - `mergeCollections(old_collection, new_collection)` is like `mergeMembers()` but merges collections.
+It expects [all fields](https://github.com/zmontgo/WaniKani.js/blob/main/README.md#collection) to be present in both objects.